aardgoose/CVTiles/index.md

 #### Tile File Format

 The tile format used is a simple sequence of 16 bit unsigned integers.
 The DTM height grid is in row major order.
 Heights ( in metres )  are multiplied by a scale factor ( which is automatically calculated ) and rounded, to allow a vertical resolution better than 1m to be obtained.
+CaveView 1.11.0 onwards support a compressed format where the DTM is delta and zigzag encoded, reducing tile sizes by up to 50%.

 #### Tile Creation